5 Key Takeaways from a Triathlete’s Perspective

 4) Perform Tri Specific Skills in the Pool

 Jack Mcafee, IMFL Male Winner 2016 and Helen Naylor, USMS National Coaches Committee Volunteer, reviewed opportunities to work open water skills in both the open water and pool throughout the season.
 These skills can easily be practiced in a pool if open water is not available.
 Pack swimming, drafting skills, treading water starts, sighting, etc. can be creatively practiced in pools.
-This video details various ways to draft in open water, and can be adapted for the pool with 2+ people in a lane.
+This video with Sara McLarty, details various ways to draft in open water, and can be adapted for the pool with 2+ people in a lane.
 Various sighting skills shown here can be perfected in the pool before hitting the open water.

 Takeaway: Open water skills can be practiced in a pool.